the-other-mariana/vision/calibration/README.md

 ## Customizing OpenCV

-1. Create a Visual Studio Project and configure it for OpenCV [[Tutorial Here]](https://github.com/the-other-mariana/image-processing-algorithms#usage)
+1. Create a Visual Studio Project and configure it for OpenCV. [[Tutorial Here]](https://github.com/the-other-mariana/image-processing-algorithms#usage)

 2. Go to OpenCV source folder and grab the function `findCirclesGrid()` from `calibinit.cpp` at `C:\OpenCV-4.2.0\opencv\sources\modules\calib3d\src\calibinit.cpp` that is at line 2183: